-Operation Mirror - The Bridge for Heroes response to the COVID - 19 pandemic
+The Bridge for Heroes Response to the COVID - 19 Pandemic

-• Low-Risk and High-Risk house visits - Carried out by highly trained and IPC equipped SAM response teams
+• Low-Risk and High-Risk home visits - All conducted by trained and PPE equipped Out-Reach Teams.

-• Video conferencing and Remote Activities - managed video chat rooms for our beneficiaries to socialise and communicate, as well as hosting live cookery workshops, art lessons, religious activities such as Sunday morning church service, mindfulness and more
+- Video chat room and Webniar conferencing - Managed video chat rooms for our beneficiaries to socialise and communicate, as well as hosting live cookery workshops, art lessons, religious activities such as Sunday morning church service, mindfulness and more.

-• Veterans Community Channel - a dynamic and free channel with news, advice and other information about Operation Mirror as well as hosting a variety of remote activities
+• Veterans Community Channel - A dynamic, free channel with news, advice and general information.

 ficial statemThe official statement from our founder Mike Taylor:

 "The situation we found ourselves in at the start of the pandemic, involving the veracity of the spread of COVID-19, presented us with a challenge like no other.